-As a Hypnotherapist, my philosophy and experience is that as human beings we are often able to make positive change more easily ‘underneath the surface’ than we ever could do by using our conscious thinking mind alone.
+As a hypnotherapist and transformational coach, my philosophy and experience is that as human beings we are often able to make positive change more easily ‘underneath the surface’ than we ever could do by using our conscious thinking mind alone.

 It’s important to remember our conscious, logical, thinking mind is only good for some skills (logic, analysis, organising, forward planning), but it’s fallible (hence, worry and anxiety about things that will never happen) and it’s not good at dealing with emotions, intuition, our body processes or our healing.

-It makes sense to use the unconscious mind as a tool to make emotional and physical positive change possible where logic or willpower alone have probably failed you.
+It makes sense to use the fullness of the resources you have available to you to make emotional and physical positive change possible where logic or willpower alone have probably failed you.
 In my practice, this is exactly what we are doing together, in a professional, safe and natural way.

-Safe, Effective Hypnotherapy with a Qualified Medical Doctor.
+Safe, Effective Hypnosis and Hypnotherapy with a Qualified Medical Doctor

 Hypnotherapy Chester, Chester Hypnotherapist, Hypnotherapy Liverpool, Hypnotherapy Harley Street London, Hypnotherapy Wrexham, Hypnotherapy Wirral, Life Coaching Cheshire, Life Coach UK